GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 * Files
   * Breakpoints that are created outside of vscode (eg. the CLI) may fail to display the correct source file in the UI when they are loaded.
+    * To ensure they line up, when specifying the breakpoint via the cli, the relative path from the root of the vscode workspace to the file should be used.
+E.g. for file `/usr/local/src/project/com/app/App.java`, if the vscode workspace is rooted at `/usr/local/src/project`, then the CLI would need to create the breakpoint at `com/app/App.java`.
   * There is no current way to hint to users that the version of the file they are viewing is not the version of the file that they are debugging.
   * Stacktraces that include files in dependencies are reported as existing in the local workspace.
 They are not, so result in error messages being displayed.